ThreeSixtyGiving/standard/documentation/extensions/dei/prepare.md

 * Ensure the grant information linked to the DEI data you intend to publish meets the requirements of the 360Giving Data Standard.
 * Add the appropriate fields, rows, and/or sheets required by the DEI Extension to your file

-The following sections cover these steps in more detail, providing guidance for publishing data in [spreadsheet]() and [JSON file formats]().
+The following sections cover these steps in more detail, providing guidance for publishing data in <a href="../../../_static/360-giving-schema-titles-with-dei-extension-2024.xlsx">spreadsheet</a> and [JSON file formats](#json-format-guidance-for-developers).

 <div class="box box--teal">
     <h2 class="box__heading">Not sure what file format to use?</h2>
     <p>
-      Read our <a href = "../../guidance/prepare-data/#choosing-your-file-format">guidance on choosing a file format</a>
+      Read our <a href = "../../../guidance/prepare-data#choosing-your-file-format">guidance on choosing a file format</a>
        </p></div>